 Qualifications: Nursery Caretakers Volunteers should enjoy a love of plants and enjoy detail-oriented work.
 Computer literacy is required and careful attention to accuracy is more important than speed.
 This position is hands-on and also requires organizational skills.
 As Nursery Caretaker Volunteer you will get the opportunity to work both inside and outside.
 Members of this crew should be willing to work in all weather conditions.
 The ability to work independently as well as a member of a team is highly recommended.

-Garden inventory volunteers partner with the Curator and Arboretum Horticulturists to record new plantings, maintain the planting records database, update garden maps in ArcGIS, and keep up to date plant inventories of the garden.
+Garden inventory volunteers partner with the curator and Arboretum and Public Garden horticulturists to record new plantings, maintain the planting records database, update garden maps in ArcGIS, and keep up to date plant inventories of the garden.

 Schedule: This group meets Tuesday mornings, 9-noon.

 Qualifications: Garden Inventory Volunteers should enjoy detail-oriented work and critical thinking skills are valuable.
 Computer literacy is required and you must be willing and able to learn new software.
 Careful attention to accuracy is more important than speed.
 Much of the work is best suited to a well-organized person.
 Curiosity and interest in exploring alternative, more effective or efficient ways of accomplishing goals is always a plus!
 If you enjoy puzzles, playing detective, or untangling a ball of yarn, this job is for you!!